Enraged-Rabbit-Community/ERCF_v2/Recommended_Options/Filamentalist_Rewinder/README.md

 V1.7 - 6/13/24 - Opened up c-sunk hole on Tensioner_Arm_Left part pivot screw hole to allow for full seating of a FHCS head and use of a 16mm long screw.
 A new stl for Tensioner_Arm_Left ans new f3d and step files are included.

+V1.8 - 7/2/24 - Removed notch/gap in axle pressing tool that shouldn't have been there.
+80/100mm stl's updated as well as f3d and stp CAD files.

 # To DO

 1.